Editorial Guidelines

 • Faculty members represented disciplines that included geography, political science, law, history, and sociology.

 Use a comma between the two independent clauses of a compound sentence.
-A comma precedes the conjunctions and, but, or, nor, for, so, and yet if the second half of the sentence contains its own subject, verb, and object.
+A comma precedes the coordinating conjunctions for, and, nor, but, or, yet, and so (FANBOYS) if the second half of the sentence contains its own subject, verb, and object.

 • The Lowe Art Museum is on Stanford Drive, and it contains many interesting examples of Spanish painting.